Saacman/tae/docs/linux/ubuntu.md

 ## Installation Type

 According to your preference, you may need to choose between using Ubuntu as your main OS, or installing Ubuntu alongside Windows 10.
-Remember to backup your files before proceeding.
+Remember to back up your files before proceeding.

 ![](../../assets/img/type.png)